Rituverma12/cbse-class12-2022-appearance-analysis/docs/01_Power_Query.md

 ## **Analytical Notes**

 - Power Query handled the initial reshaping and foundational metrics.
-- All diagnostics flags were added in Excel for transparency and formula control.
+- All diagnostic flags were added in Excel for transparency and formula control.
-- Loading to Data Model ensured unified slicer control across dashboard panels.
+- Loading to the Data Model ensured unified slicer control across dashboard panels.

 ## **Pipeline Context**

 This Power Query transformation corresponds to the **Data Cleaning & Preprocessing stage of the data analysis pipeline.

 - Raw dataset -> cleaned, normalized table.
-- Headers, data types, and column names standarized.
+- Headers, data types, and column names standardized.
 - School types unpivoted, status pivoted.
 - Appearance Rate and No-show Rate computed.
 - Invalid flags removed.